-RCM synthetic aperture radar (SAR) data will be made available in the form of image products created from the raw data acquired by the system.
+RCM synthetic aperture radar (SAR) data will be made available in the form of image products, in a format readable by common image processing computer software.
+They will be created from the raw data acquired by the system.
 These image products can be further processed into value-added products and be used to provide information services.

 I'm a Canadian student/scientist.
-Will I be able to use RCM images?
+Can I use RCM images?

 Yes.
-The RCM data distribution approach, aligned with the spirit of the Directive on Open Government and the global trends in Earth observation, aims to provide access to image products (subject to security requirements set out in Canadian legislation) for free to a variety of Canadian users, including the industry, government and academic users.
+The RCM data distribution approach, aligned with the spirit of the Directive on Open Government and the global trends in Earth observation, aims to provide access to image products (subject to security requirements set out in Canadian legislation) for free to a variety of Canadian and international users, including those from industry, government and academia.

 My business wants to use RCM images to develop commercial products and provide paid services.
 Is that possible?

 Yes.
-To maximize the socio-economic benefits of the Government's investment in this mission, RCM image products will be made available, to the broadest extent possible, in order to promote the development of innovative products and services derived from SAR data.
-The use of image products will require adherence to the accompanying End User Licence Agreement, which is expected to be published before the RCM is fully operational in fall .
+To maximize the socio-economic benefits of the Government's investment in this mission, RCM image products are available free of charge and to the broadest extent possible, in order to promote the development of innovative products and services derived from SAR data.
+The use of each image product must adhere to the accompanying User Licence Agreement.

 Will data and images be shared with international partners?

-All Government of Canada department users will be able to share RCM data and images through sharing arrangements with their respective partners.
+All Government of Canada department users are able to share RCM data and images through sharing arrangements with their respective partners.

-A portion of RCM image products will be made available to all users, including those from foreign countries, through the Earth Observation Data Management System (EODMS).
-To gain access to these products, those interested must register and create a user account.
+Certain RCM image products are made available to all users, including those from foreign countries, through the EODMS.
+To gain access to these products, those interested must first register for an EODMS account.

-If image products available to users are not adequate, a user may wish to apply for vetting of their user account in order to gain greater access.
+If image products available to users are not sufficient, a public user may wish to apply to become a vetted user in order to gain greater access.
 Access to additional image products will continue to be through the EODMS website.
-Special arrangements for international partners could be made for sharing data.

-Do other countries operate remote sensing satellites similar to RCM?
+Do other countries operate remote sensing satellites similar to the RCM?

-What happens if one or more of the 3 satellites malfunctions or breaks?
+What happens if one or more of the three satellites malfunctions or breaks?
 Will the other ones still work?
-Is there a back-up plan if the RADARSAT Constellation explodes during its launch or once in space?

 Each spacecraft functions independently.
-If one fails during or after launch, the others continue to operate.
+If one fails, the others continue to operate.
 We have a comprehensive contingency plan that details different scenarios in case any of these situations arise.

 Is it possible to repair the RADARSAT Constellation once it's out in space?

-Some repairs can be done through software patches if required.
-However, any physical damages to the hardware of the spacecraft can't be repaired, but the critical components have redundancy systems that could be switched on if needed.
+Some repairs can be done through software patches.
+Any physical damages to the hardware of the spacecraft can't be repaired, but the critical components have redundancy systems that could be switched on if needed.

-What will happen to RADARSAT Constellation once its lifespan ends?
-How will it be disposed of/what are you doing to make sure it doesn't add to the space debris?
+What will happen to the RADARSAT Constellation once its lifespan ends?
+How will it be disposed of, and what are you doing to make sure it doesn't add to the space debris?

-How will you ensure that RCM doesn't collide with other satellites or the space debris currently floating in space?
+How will you ensure that the RCM doesn't collide with other satellites or the debris currently floating in space?

-CSA's Collision Risk Assessment and Mitigation Systems (CRAMS) supports over 60 satellites, national and foreign, to assess risks of close approach or collisions and propose mitigation solutions.
-Three CSA staff support CRAMS activities and also perform re-entry analysis activities when required.
+The CSA's Collision Risk Assessment and Mitigation System (CRAMS) supports over 60 satellites, national and foreign, to assess risks of close approach or collisions and propose mitigation solutions.
+Three CSA staff members support CRAMS activities and also perform re-entry analysis activities when required.
 Objects larger than about 10 cm in size are currently routinely tracked by Space Surveillance Network sensors.
-When a possible collision is identified, satellite operators are notified, allowing a collision avoidance maneuver to be made when deemed necessary.
+When a possible collision is identified, satellite operators are notified, allowing a collision avoidance manoeuvre to be made when deemed necessary.